EESports7/Oxy/README.md

 This should be the only data compressed if compression is used

 ```
+std::vector<int32_t> seeds;                  // If there is only one seed, that seed will be use for all attempts
 std::vector<PlayerPos> playerSpawn;          // First position is the starting position, contains where the player spawns for each attempt on replay
 std::vector<double> tps;                     // First TPS is the starting TPS